Home / Hotel reviews / A room with a seaside view at Thurlestone hotel Devon

 The portions were very generous but I loved sampling them all, (particularly the Helford Blue and the Driftwood goats cheese) and I staggered off to bed convincing myself of the merits of an early-morning swim in the outdoor pool the next day.

-The clifftop path is just a few minutes from Thurlestone hotel through the golf course, and – having been thinking of Agatha Christie earlier – goes directly to Burgh Island and its famous art deco hotel which supposedly inspired several of her novels and where Noel Coward visited, supposedly for three days and ended up staying three weeks.
+The clifftop path is just a few minutes from Thurlestone hotel through the golf course, and – having been thinking of Agatha Christie earlier – goes directly to Burgh Island and its famous art deco hotel which reviewed later.
+The hotel inspired several of her novels and where Noel Coward visited, supposedly for three days and ended up staying three weeks.
 That seems to be the charm of a hotel on the south Devon coast – time just gets away from you.

 Hotel information and to book Thurlestone Hotel